Executive Ticket #3

 • What does the SGA mean to you?

-Meet Your Vice President Candidate Isaac!
+Meet Your Vice President Candidate Madi!

 • What makes your Executive Ticket stand out?